New distribution capability (ndc)

 All four major GDS companies are IATA Level 4-certified and are fully committed to using the IATA NDC standards to connect to partner airlines.
 They’re focused on delivering a full end-to-end NDC solution that addresses servicing a traveler throughout the trip, which is missing from the experience today.

-Initial GDS-based NDC solutions are being tested and we expect more to come throughout 2021.
+Initial GDS-based NDC solutions are being launched and we expect more to come throughout 2022 and into 2023.
 For the latest status of industry NDC certification, visit the IATA NDC Registry.

 Multiple channels will co-exist